agenceink/craft-mailerlite/README.md

 ## Usage

-This plugin allows you to collect a user email address and to add it to you subscribers list on MailerLite.
+This plugin allows you to collect a user email address and adds it to your subscriber list on MailerLite.
-It is mostly used to make your "subscribe to the newsletter" form easier!
+It is mostly used to make your "subscribe to our newsletter" forms easier!

-You will want to set up your MailerLite API key first in the plugin settings, as it will not work without a valid tokens.
+You will want to set up your MailerLite API key in the plugin settings first, as it will not work without a valid token.

 Next, you can create your form in your template :